WesleyRen/mcp-projects/README.md

 - Temperature, humidity, wind speed, and more
 - Support for multiple units (metric/imperial)
 - Location search by city name or coordinates

+### Filesystem Server (Demo):
+- **No API key required** - Perfect for testing and demonstration
+- List files and directories
+- Read file contents
+- Write to files
+- Create and delete files/directories
+- File search and filtering
+- Safe sandboxed operations

 ## Security Best Practices